 One thing is certain, scientific investigation often first reveals the causes of what are otherwise mysterious medical conditions.
 Then we at least understand reasons and causes, even if we do not have the cure readily at hand.
 What we do have is the why, and only then can we intelligently start to look for ways to fix what may be broken.
 Vaccinations are not what makes autism.
 The more time one spends insisting that they do, the more time we waste by not dealing the the causes of autism that are being revealed in our own DNA.

 We must live to some extent with the reality that we are imperfect organisms.
 Life arose and survives on this planet despite some pretty slim odds, and we humans are not perfect.
 Thousands and thousands of humans have had their genomic DNA sequenced and compared now by 2018 and we understand much of what was mysterious just before 1999.
-Before 1999, geneticists were guessing we humans would have between 150,000 to 500,000 genes to produce a complex mammal like ourselves.
+Before 1999, geneticists were guessing we humans would have between 150,000 to 500,000 genes.
 Now we know we only have just over 20,000 genes.
 Maize (corn) has a genome of over 150,000 genes!
 Actually getting our genome sequenced revealed the reality, not the guess, and improved our understanding of how important the process is of making slight variations of proteins from one gene to produce a walking human.
 But just 20,000 genes.
 DNA sequencing is now much easier, and we can sequence your 6-billion bases of DNA in a single day on a machine.